-One of Costa Rica's most popular national parks begins at the southern edge of the town of Cahuita.
-Its rain forest extends right to the edge of its curving, utterly undeveloped 3-km (2-mile) white-sand beach.
-(Let's call it a "whitish-sand beach.")
+With its rain forest extending right to the edge of its curving, utterly undeveloped 3-km (2-mile) white (or "whitish") sand beach, one of Costa Rica's most popular national parks is the stuff of picture postcards.
 The park was created to protect the 2½-square-km (1-square-mile) coral reef that encircles the coast and offers excellent snorkeling off Cahuita Point.
-Trails into the rain forest reveal howler and white-faced capuchin monkeys, coatimundis, armadillos, and raccoons.
-As is the case on this coast, you can expect rain here no matter what the time of year.
-February through April and September and October are drier months, and offer the best visibility for snorkeling.
+Trails into the rain forest reveal a wealth of wildlife.
+February through April and September and October are slightly drier months, and offer the best visibility for snorkeling.
+For more information see the highlighted listing in this chapter.

 Southern end of Cahuita, Cahuita, 70403, Costa Rica